AzureAD/microsoft-authentication-library-for-js/FAQ.md

 ## How do I configure the position and dimensions of popups?

 A popup window's position and dimension can be configured by passing the height, width, top position, and left position in the request.
+If no configurations are passed, MSAL defaults will be used.
 See the request documentation for [PopupRequest](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_browser.html#popuprequest) and [EndSessionPopupRequest](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_browser.html#endsessionpopuprequest) for more details.

+Note that popup dimensions should be positioned on screen and sized smaller than the parent window.
+Popups that are positioned off-screen or larger than the parent window will use MSAL defaults instead.

 ```javascript
 const loginRequest = {